odomlab2/sci-rocket/README.md

   - Finds exact or nearest match for p5, p7, ligation and/or RT barcode (<=1 hamming distance with only single match).
   - Generates sample-specific .fastq.gz file(s) with correct read-name for R2.
   - Read-pairs with no p5, p7, ligation and/or RT barcode match are discarded into separate .fastq.gz files.
-    - Log file contains information on discarded read-pairs detailing which barcodes are matching.
+    - Log file contains information on discarded read-pairs detailing which barcodes are (non-)matching.

 ### **Processing of sci-RNA-Seq3 data**

 ---

 - Performs adapter and low-quality base-trimming (**fastp**).
-- Aligns reads to the supplied reference genome (**STAR**).
+- Aligns reads to the supplied reference genome and perform cell-barcode/UMI counting (**STARSolo**).
 - Marks duplicates (**sambamba**).
 - Generates QC:
   - Alignment stats (**sambamba**)